jimratliff/GenoMac-user/resources/docs_to_display_to_user/1Password_how_to_add_nonstandard_browsers.md

 But I need 1Password to treat other browsers (e.g., Waterfox, Helium) as first-class browser citizens.

 ## Make 1Password active
 - ❑ Make 1Password active.
-(GenoMac-user will have already launched 1Password).
+(GenoMac-user will have already launched 1Password).).
+- ❑ Open 1Password’s Settings… (⌘,)

 ## Make the following changes to the out-of-the-box default settings